Achievable logoAchievable logo

 Cavernous sinus

-Each cavernous sinus is located lateral to the sella turcica and extends from the apex of the orbit anteriorly to the apex of the petrous temporal bone posteriorly.
+Each cavernous sinus lies lateral to the sella turcica and extends from the apex of the orbit anteriorly to the apex of the petrous temporal bone posteriorly.
 The body of the sphenoid bone is medial to the sinus.
-It is divided into multiple small cave like divisions by fibrous septa hence the name cavernous.
-It carries some vital anatomical structures making it highly relevant clinically.
+The sinus is divided into multiple small cave-like compartments by fibrous septa, which is why it’s called “cavernous.”

 • The cavernous part of the internal carotid artery runs within the sinus.